-Lukomir Village is like a living ethnological museum, where the customs of nomadic tribes and Dinaric highlanders are still practiced.
-This tour is important part of Bosnia and Herzegovina’s historical, cultural and architectural legacy which is a top rural tourism destination.
+The living ethnological museum, Lukomir Village where the customs of nomadic tribes and Dinaric highlanders are still practiced.
+This tour is an important part of Bosnia and Herzegovina’s historical, cultural and architectural legacy which is a top rural tourism destination.

-Tour to Prokosko Lake offer you the riding experience of your dreams, through the most beautiful landscapes of Bosnia and Herzegovina and breathtaking destinations.
+Tour to Prokosko Lake offers you the riding experience of your dreams.
+Through the most beautiful landscapes of Bosnia and Herzegovina and breathtaking destinations.

 Fransiscan Monatseries in Kresevo, Fojnica and Kraljeva Sutjeska have much to present to visitors.

 Bosnia and Herzegovina is a place where everybody is welcome and where even strangers can feel like home.